nataliyamiller/Dictionary/README.md

 * _FluentLenium version 0.10.3_
 * _Gradle_

-_Clone this repository and run with Gradle (type "gradle run in your command line).
-Open localhost:4567 in your browser._
+-Clone this repository and run with Gradle (type "gradle run in your command line).
+Then open localhost:4567 in your browser.
-_You can download Gradle here http://gradle.org/gradle-download/ _
-_You can download JUnit here http://junit.org/  or here  https://github.com/junit-team/junit/wiki/Download-and-Install _
-_You can download FluentLenium here http://www.fluentlenium.org/ _
+-You can download Gradle here (http://gradle.org/gradle-download/) -You can download JUnit here (http://junit.org/)  or here  (https://github.com/junit-team/junit/wiki/Download-and-Install) -You can download FluentLenium here (http://www.fluentlenium.org/)

 ## Tests

--There are both unit and integration tests associated with this application.
+_There are both unit and integration tests associated with this application.
 The test files can be found in the /src/test/java folder.
 To run the test suite, you'll need to type ``gradle test`` in your command line._

 ## Technologies Used